Tobias-Fischer/rt_gene/rt_gene_model_training/README.md

 - Finally, the [evaluate_model.py](./tensorflow/evaluate_model.py) can be used to get the individual models' performance as well as the ensemble performance.
 An example to call this script is given in the [evaluate_models.sh](./tensorflow/evaluate_models.sh) file.

 ## Model training code (pytorch)
-**This is currently experimental**
-- First, generate the new patches from the new RT-GENE pipeline using [GenerateEyePatchesDataset.py](./pytorch/utils/GenerateEyePatchesDataset.py).
+- First, generate the new patches from the new RT-GENE pipeline using GenerateEyePatchesRTGENEDataset.py](./pytorch/utils/GenerateEyePatchesRTGENEDataset.py).
 This will create new directories inside "RT_GENE/subject/inpainted": "left_new" and "right_new".
-- Compile the left_new and right_new patches along the labels into a h5 file using [GenerateRTGeneH5Dataset.py](./pytorch/utils/GenerateRTGeneH5Dataset.py), optionally augment the patches here to make it as similar to [prepare_dataset.m](./tensorflow/prepare_dataset.m) from the tensorflow preparation stage.
+- Compile the left_new and right_new patches along the labels into a h5 file using [GenerateRTGENEH5Dataset.py](./pytorch/utils/GenerateRTGENEH5Dataset.py), optionally augment the patches here to make it as similar to [prepare_dataset.m](./tensorflow/prepare_dataset.m) from the tensorflow preparation stage.
 - Finally, run [train_model.py](./pytorch/train_model.py) on the h5 dataset generated.
 This will take a while.
 Available options can be viewed by running `train_model.py --help`.

 ## List of libraries